-Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond
+Vegan Argentina: Top Tips for Being Vegan in Argentina

-Argentina has one of the highest levels of meat consumption in the world.
-Red meat and dairy products are the core of the Argentinian diet and culture.
 Asados or barbecues are the heart of any event, most families eat meat daily and a single Argentinian consumes about a kilo of red meat a week on average!

-Argentina is a difficult place to be a vegetarian let alone vegan, but don’t let this all put you off from exploring this amazing country.
-Veganism and education about health and animal welfare are on the rise and more and more people are adopting vegetarian and vegan diets here, just like elsewhere.
-That means that healthy, plant-based cafes and restaurant are on the rise and the ones that I found were delicious.
+That means that healthy, plant-based cafes and restaurants are on the rise and the ones that I found were delicious.
 In fact, Buenos Aires now has one of the best plant-based eating scenes on the continent.

 - Argentinians are super helpful and generally go out of their way to make you feel welcome.
 I found that restaurant staff were really understanding with adapting dishes off the menu for my liking and didn’t have a problem with removing or adding ingredients.
-Knowledge of basic Spanish does go a long way here.

 - Breakfast is definitely the most difficult meal to find vegan so try to self-cater as much as possible or bring some peanut butter.